-By April 1, 2011, radio and television Station Employment Units in the listed states must prepare and place in their Public Inspection File and post on their website, if they have one, their FCC Annual EEO Public File Report.
+By April 1, 2009, radio and television Station Employment Units in the listed states must place in their Public Inspection File and post on their Web site, if they have one, their FCC Annual EEO Public File Report.
 A Station Employment Unit (SEU) is a group of stations, under common control, serving a common area and sharing at least one employee.
 If an SEU includes stations in different states or territories with different filing deadlines, the SEU can select which filing deadline it will use.
 Once selected, the Annual Report filing deadline should be consistently applied for all future EEO Annual Reports.
-The states with the April 1 EEO Public File Report deadline are: Delaware, Indiana, Kentucky, Pennsylvania, Tennessee, and Texas.
+The states with the April 1 EEO Public File Report deadline are: Delaware, Indiana, Kentucky, Pennsylvania, Tennessee and Texas.

 Special Note: Mid-Term EEO Report on FCC Form 397 Required April 1 for Television Stations in Indiana, Kentucky and Tennessee and for Certain Radio Stations in Texas

 In addition to preparing the Annual EEO Public File Report by April 1, all television stations in Indiana, Kentucky and Tennessee, as well as larger radio stations in Texas must also prepare and file electronically with the Commission an FCC Form 397 Mid-Term EEO Report.
 Please note, with respect to radio stations, only those radio Station Employment Units located in Texas with 11 or more full-time employees are required to file an FCC Form 397 by April 1, 2009.
 The Form 397 provides the FCC with copies of the Station Employment Unit's two most recent Annual EEO Public File Reports (the reports from this year and last year), and is an important part of both the station's compliance with the EEO rules and the Commission's monitoring procedures.

-While normally the Annual EEO Public File Report is simply prepared and placed in the station's public file and on its website, if it has one, at the mid-term of the license term and again at the time the station's license renewal application is filed, stations must actually provide the FCC with its two most recent Public File Reports.
+While normally the Annual EEO Public File Report is simply prepared and placed in the station's public file and on its Web site, if it has one, at the mid-term of the license term and again at the time the station's license renewal application is filed, stations must actually provide the FCC with its two most recent Public File Reports.
 This allows the FCC and the public to review the station's compliance with the EEO rules.
-April 1, 2011, marks the mid-point in the license term for radio stations in Texas, as well as the mid-point for television stations in Delaware and Pennsylvania.
+April 1, 2009, marks the mid-point in the license term for radio stations in Texas, as well as the mid-point for television stations in Indiana, Kentucky and Tennessee.

 Background on EEO requirements